peterhinch/micropython-micro-gui/README.md

 has quite a low level of ghosting.
 A full refresh takes about 2.1s and partial about 740ms.
 In use there is a visible lag between operating a user control and a visible response, but it is usable.
 Currently this is the only fully supported ePaper display.
 It has a socket for a Pico or Pico W, but also comes with a cable suitable for connecting to any host.
 The hardware_setup.py should be copied or adapted from `setup_examples/pico_epaper_42_pico.py`.
-If using the socket, default args may be used (see code comment).
+If using the Pico socket, default args may be used (see code comment).

 Some attention to detail is required to handle the refresh characteristics.
 The application must wait for the initial full refresh (which occurs